"Auden, honey wake up, please." Auden opened her eyes to see her mother standing next to her bed.

 "That's what we thought, too," George muttered, tossing an Extendable Ear into a box.

-Auden changed the subject then in order to take the conversation away from Percy and she spent the next few hours until dinner in Fred and George's room talking about all of their new inventions, the Order, and the lies the Prophet had been spewing about Harry and Dumbledore.
+Auden changed the subject then in order to take the conversation away from Percy and she spent the day in Fred and George's room talking about all of their new inventions, the Order, and the lies the Prophet had been spewing about Harry and Dumbledore.
+She even helped them make more order forms.
 When Mrs. Weasley finally called them to the kitchen, Auden left the room, thinking the twins were following her, but she heard a loud pop just as she reached the doorway.

 "Fred?" she asked, turning around.
 "George?"
 She scowled realizing the twins had Apparated downstairs without her.
 She thundered down to the kitchen to see them sitting at the table, laughing.